shreyaspalekar/Database-System-Implementation/README.md

 references cannot be set to null or reinitialised

-references do not need to be dereferences like pointers ie *
+references do not need to be dereferenced like pointers ie *